tarunShreeji/bugo-boilerplate1/content/docs/introducing-bugo.md

 tags: []

 ---
 Bugo is a framework designed to make developing full-featured websites using a JAMstack.
 By combining a few services and a development platform, Bugo does away with all the databases, security issues, and plugin updates.
-Freeing you up to have fun again.
+Freeing you up to have fun again and build an awesome website.

 ## Accounts